github/codeql/docs/language/ql-handbook/language.rst

 Library path
 ------------

-The library path an ordered list of directory locations that is used in for resolving module imports, described below.
-It is not strictly speaking a core part of the QL language, since different implementations of QL construct it in slightly different ways.
-Most QL tooling also allows specifying it explicitly on the command line for a particular invocation, though that is that is rarely done, and only useful in very special situation.
+The library path is an ordered list of directory locations.
+It is used for resolving module imports (see `Module resolution <#module-resolution>`__)).
+The library path is not strictly speaking a core part of the QL language, since different implementations of QL construct it in slightly different ways.
+Most QL tools also allow you to explicitly specify the library path on the command line for a particular invocation, though that is that is rarely done, and only useful in very special situations.
 This section describes the default construction of the library path.

 First, determine the *query directory* of the ``.ql`` file being